jonathondilworth/cardano-plutus-apps-install-m1/README.md

 #### credit where credit's due

-Thank you Renzwo for the materials in the initial repo.
-Would have likely been banging my head agaisnt the wall for a little while longer otherwise.
+Thank you, Renzwo, for the materials in the initial repo.
+I would have likely been banging my head against the wall for a little while longer otherwise.
 Cheers!